nazzkp/TaskManager/README.md

 5. You can delete or mark a task as completed by swiping it left or right.

 ## Schema
-1. Schema is provided /app/docs
+1. Schema is provided at /app/docs